Joshisaurio/RedOS10/apps/README.md

 - `os.time_seconds_str` the time as displayed on the desktop but with seconds
 - `os.dayssince2000`
 - `os.timezone` timezone as UTC offset
+- `os.delta` time since the last frame in seconds
 - `os.music_song_id` current song
 - `os.music_progress` time in seconds
 - `os.music_length` length of current song in seconds